-The Town of Tonawanda has received a $700,000 Green Innovation Grant to address stormwater management issues in Lincoln Park.
-The project is currently under design and construction is anticipated in the 2016-2017 season.
+The Town of Tonawanda has received a $700,000 Green Innovation Grant from the NYS Environmental Facilities Corporation, a $180,000 grant from the NYS Department of Environmental Conservation and a $125,000 Community Block Grant to address stormwater management issues in Lincoln Park.
+The project is currently under construction and is anticipated in the 2017 season.